So what’s the deal?

 Can you cater for special diets?
 What’s the food like?
 Who cooks it?

 We serve three simple meals per day whilst you are working.
-On days off we supply breakfast and dinner only.
+On days off we have an excellent and budget friendly local restaurant.
 Breakfast is generally porridge and tea, lunch generally something light like soup, salad or bread, and dinner is generally a cooked meal.
 We feel that it is polite for you to be on time for meals.

 We serve primarily vegetarian meals, including our own eggs and dairy.
+However, we are NOT vegetarian and we do keep meat animals on site.
+If this is likely to be problematic for you, please don’t come.
 We use as many home produced ingredients as possible, so you’ll be eating the profits of your work!
 Where we buy food in, we try to consider seasonality and food miles.

-We do not have the time nor budget to cater for special diets, but if this is likely to affect you then you are welcome to take the part of each day’s meal which you are comfortable with and supplement it with your own extras.
+We do not cater for special diets, but if this is likely to affect you then you are welcome to discuss it with us in advance and perhaps take the part of each day’s meal which you are comfortable with and supplement it with your own extras.
 You will need to provide any foods which we would not normally purchase ourselves.
 The key is in communication!
 Please don’t arrive with a list of things you must have and expect us to have them in the cupboard.

 We’ll normally do the bulk of the cooking, but we do expect help with veg preparation and washing up.